 FAQ

-GSMA is a community organization, formed by concerned citizens of the Commonwealth.
+Guard Support is a community organization, formed by concerned citizens of the Commonwealth of Massachusetts.

 What is its connection— formerly and informally — to the National Guard?

-There is no formal connection with the National Guard, although since its founding GSMA has formed a close working relationship with the dedicated women and men of the Family Program Office and the Family Assistance Centers of the Massachusetts National Guard and Massachusetts Air National Guard.
+There is no formal connection with the National Guard, although since its founding Guard Support has formed a close working relationship with the dedicated women and men of the Family Program Office and the Family Assistance Centers of the Massachusetts National Guard and Massachusetts Air National Guard.

 How long has it been in operation?